 Then you put it in a kiln – or in the flame of a torch to fire.

 Once it is fired, you polish it by putting it in a tumbler with shot.

 If you want special effects, you treat it with chemicals to change the color or give it the appearance of age.

 We have the treasure of the gospel in our jars of clay.
-Only if we keep it watered with the Word, oiled by the Holy Spirit, will it fit for molding by the Lord.
+But if we keep it watered with the Word, oiled by the Holy Spirit, it is fit for molding by the Lord.

 Completely yielded, we can be of service to the Lord.
 It’s not a quick process.
 It takes time.
 Let us yield with patience to the Lord’s shaping.

 Help us to be soft, malleable clay in Your hands.
 Give us the grace to endure the process so that we may come out refined and useful to Your kingdom.